 - Poor call quality

 - Difficulties with Skype credits

-Microsoft, Skype’s parent company, have worked hard to improve their VoIP services – but they’re still falling behind on competition.
+Microsoft, Skype’s parent company, has worked hard to improve its VoIP services – but they’re still falling behind the competition.
 At the moment, there are plenty of software solutions offering better alternatives to Skype.
 And, in some of these cases, they offer more benefits than Microsoft’s VoIP offering.

 Is it about time you find an alternative to Skype?

 Our VoIP experts have gathered up a list of our six favourite VoIP services, ranging from downloadable desktop software to web-based solutions with links to private chat rooms.
 Let’s take a closer look at your options.